 On our final day, we venture through eucalypt forests and coastal heathland.
 We’ll enjoy a forest lunch to the sound of native birds, including the endemic green rosella.

-Upon our return to Entally Lodge there will be time to raise a glass to the three wonderful days spent together.
+Upon our return to Entally Lodge, there will be time to raise a glass to the four wonderful days spent together.

 The Bay of Fires Lodge